-I had early success creating templates from the guidance notes for the specimen question on self and group processes.
-In the process I discovered a few useful ways of applying some of the general approaches to revision that the OU recommends.
+I had early success creating templates from the guidance notes for the specimen question on self and group processes and in passing, I discovered some practical approaches to apply the general revision principles recommended by the OU.
 Finding a systematic approach to revision allowed me to produce a detailed exam preparation timetable that will hopefully bridge the gap between a pile of module materials and a sheet of paper with some questions on next month.
 [Update: At our final tutorial my tutor drew our attention to the guidance notes as a useful resource and for the SEP attitudes question my template correlated well with her outline answer.]
 Here’s a short list of boxes the approach ticks for me:

 - It’s methodical.
 There are a fairly short sequence of steps which you can learn and apply quickly.